What Kind of Mulch Is Best for Fruit Trees?

 Best Mulch for Fruit Trees

 For instance, you will often see wild blueberries (or their wild relatives, sparkleberries) growing among pine forests.
-These two species exist together for many reasons, but one of the more prominent is that they both love acidic soil.
+These two species exist together for many reasons, but one of the more prominent reasons is that they both love acidic soil.
 The pine trees drop leaves and branches that decompose over time and actually make the soil more acidic!

 So, if you want healthy blueberry plants, a mulch derived from pine trees like pine bark nugget fines or pine mulch will likely be your best option.